Getting Started In Precision Rifle

 Lastly, Morgan recommends a pillow bag or something similar.
 A pillow bag is a large, lightweight bag designed to fill in a gap in a shooting position, such as the space between the shooter’s arm and his/her body.
 This will give you even more stability.

 Every shooting sport has some essential skills unique to that sport and crucial to success in a competition.
 In practical pistol, it’s developing a stage plan and then executing that stage plan to perfection.
-In 3-Gun, it’s reloading your shotgun: The quicker you do that, the better your chances of winning on a stage.
+Winning a 3-Gun match means fast shotgun: The quicker you do that, the better your chances of winning on a stage.
 In precision rifle, quickly setting up a stable and comfortable shooting position that minimizes the wobble of your rifle is one of the big keys to success, and learning that skill is a combination of the right gear and plenty of practice.

 Mindset is the biggest key to success in precision rifle, Morgan said.